huggingface/text-generation-inference/docs/source/conceptual/quantization.md

 docker run --gpus all --shm-size 1g -p 8080:80 -v $volume:/data ghcr.io/huggingface/text-generation-inference:latest --model-id $model --quantize gptq
 ```

-Note that TGI's GPTQ implementation is different than [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ).
+Note that TGI's GPTQ implementation doesn't use [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) under the hood.
+However, models quantized using AutoGPTQ or Optimum can still be served by TGI.

 To quantize a given model using GPTQ with a calibration dataset, simply run